 I highly advise you NOT to hike here during the summer months as temperatures become unbearably hot.

 How to get there: To get to Refugio de Juanar requires a car.
 The drive takes 45 minutes.
 An option is to take the bus to Marbella (ca. 1 hour) and then a taxi or Uber up to the mountain.

 Marbella has a reputation for being a tourist trap for people with money.
 However, it is one of the most beautiful cities in Andalucia, especially the old town, and absolutely worth a visit.

-The beaches are quite the same as the rest of the Costa del Sol beaches.
-Though you can find some stunning beaches outside the rural areas which are usually necessary to drive to.
+But you can also find some stunning beaches outside the rural areas which are usually necessary to drive to.
 These are typically beaches you must walk a bit from the parking to get to, nonetheless, the reward is immense.

 How to get there: Traveling between Malaga and Marbella is easy with frequent daily buses that take around 1 hour, the same time you will spend by driving your own car.

 Setenil de las Bodegas is quite different from the rest.
 The village is built beneath the mountain, and one of the streets is literally a tunnel with houses on the sides and the mountain above.
 The village is small and you walk around it in ten minutes.
 You can do the long tour around and above in less than an hour.

 There is not much else to the village other than the curious way it is built.
 However, there are a few restaurants to choose from to have your lunch.
 It is definitely worth a visit.

 How to get there: It takes approximately 1 hour and 15 minutes to drive from Malaga to Setenil de las Bodegas.
 It is hard to get there by bus, but several tour operators take tourists up there.